Professor Christian Brand

 Integrated travel emissions profiles

 Developed and deployed so-called Integrated Travel Emissions Profiles covering annual travel activity and emissions of greenhouse gases and local air pollutants at the households and individuals levels.
 The results were widely reported in the international media, including New York Times, BBC News and The Guardian.
 Funded by ESRC.
 2004-2006.
-Co-I Dr Christian Brand.
+Co-I Prof Christian Brand.

 Graduate Research Students - current and recent